yzh119/amted/README.md

 550amtedclient SERVER_IP PORT
 ```

-where `SERVER_IP` refers to the server ipv4 address, and `OPEN` must be equal to the port server uses.

-the client hangs until you type in a path file ended with a newline.
+where `SERVER_IP` refers to the server ipv4 address, and `PORT` must be equal to the port server uses.
+The client hangs until you type in a path file ended with a newline.
 If you type `EOF`, the client would terminate.

 ### Test